Steven Universe Future

-Steven Universe Future is an American animated limited series created by Rebecca Sugar for Cartoon Network.
-It serves as an epilogue to the 2013–2019 original series Steven Universe and its follow-up 2019 animated film Steven Universe: The Movie.
-It premiered on December 7, 2019 and concluded on March 27, 2020.
+Steven Universe Future is an American animated series created by Rebecca Sugar for Cartoon Network.
+It serves as an epilogue to Steven Universe (2013–2019) and a follow-up to its television film sequel Steven Universe: The Movie (2019).
+It premiered on December 7, 2019, and concluded on March 27, 2020.

-The series focuses on the aftermath of the events of Steven Universe, where humans and Gems coexist in harmony after the end of the war between the Crystal Gems and Gem Homeworld.
+The series focuses on the aftermath of the events of Steven Universe, where extraterrestrial magical Gems coexist in harmony with humans after the end of the war between the Crystal Gems and Gem Homeworld.
 Without the threats of the Diamonds or corrupted Gems, Steven must deal with the everyday challenges that still come with his now relatively peaceful life, and question his new life objectives.

-Like the original series, Steven Universe Future has been critically acclaimed, with the design, music, voice acting, characterization, and prominence of LGBT themes being similarly praised; Future has been singled out for addressing issues some had with the original series, for its unique choice of focusing on the aftermath of the main story's climax, and for promoting mental health awareness through its treatment of Steven's experience with psychological trauma.
-The show was nominated for the 2020 Primetime Emmy Award for Short Form Animated Program.
+Like the original series, Steven Universe Future received critical praise for its design, music, voice acting, characterization, and prominent LGBT themes.
+The series was also praised for addressing issues some had with the original series, as well as for choosing to focus on the aftermath of the main story's climax and promoting mental health awareness through Steven's experience with psychological trauma.
+The episode "Fragments" was nominated for the 2020 Primetime Emmy Award for Short Form Animated Program.

-Premise and synopsis
+Premise

 The series is set after the events of Steven Universe: The Movie, which itself takes place two years after the Steven Universe series finale "Change Your Mind".
 In "Change Your Mind", teenage protagonist Steven persuaded the Diamonds, the rulers of the intergalactic Gem empire, to cease their abusive, imperialist ways, and to heal the monstrous corrupted Gems that had been menacing the planet Earth.
 Now, Steven and his friends and family, the Crystal Gems, have constructed Little Homeworld, a community on Earth where humans and Gems can live in harmony.
-Steven now dedicates his time to inviting Gems to come to "Little Homeschool," and educating those who do not know how to find their new place in the galaxy.
+Steven now dedicates his time to inviting Gems to come to "Little Homeschool", and educating those who do not know how to find their new place in the galaxy.

-Steven Universe Future follows Steven's everyday life trying to help Gems find new purpose; it also depicts the disappointments he faces with his new life, including the realization that there are things he cannot fix, and his own feelings of aimlessness after successfully liberating the Gem empire.
+Steven Universe Future follows Steven's everyday life trying to help Gems find new purpose; it also depicts the disappointments he faces with his new life, including the realization that there are things he cannot fix and his own feelings of aimlessness after successfully liberating the Gem empire.
 He confronts old foes who are looking for revenge, tries to master a new power that he doesn't fully understand, and is challenged to decide what he wants for his own future.